-A celebrated winner of fiction’s Orange Prize, Helen Dunmore is as spellbinding a storyteller in her poetry as in her novels.
+A celebrated winner of fiction’s Orange Prize, Helen Dunmore was as spellbinding a storyteller in her poetry as in her novels.
 Glad of These Times is full of haunting, joyous and wry narratives.
 These poems explore the fleetingness of life, its sweetness and intensity, the short time we have on earth and the pleasures of the earth, and death as the frame which sharpens everything and gives it shape.

 ‘Dunmore is a particularly lucid writer, and not simply because her poems are so often filled with the play of light.
 Her language is bare and clean; her forms balladic and unobtrusive… Dunmore seeks to draw attention, not to her mastery of craft, but to her subject and the intricate, original, patterns of her thought…These poems are light-boned, but strong: elegant, complex, fully-turned unions of image, thought and sound.
 In these times, we should be glad of this voice’ – Kate Clanchy, Guardian.